simenravnik/lexical-similarity/README.md

 ## Language prediction

 To determine the likelihood of a given text in a particular language or language.
 In determining which language the text is written in, I implemented the following method.
-First, I ran the program, with the text already included, and selected the result with the best silhouette value.
+First, I ran the program, with the text already included, and selected the result with the best silhouette score.
 So I got optimally formed groups.
 I then searched for which group the text was located in and calculated a cosine similarity (1 - cosine distance) to all the languages in the group.
 In this way, I obtained the probabilities of how similar the text is to each language.

 For the text I chose a Slovenian paragraph from Wikipedia that talks about the origin and development of the solar system ([Nastanek in razvoj Osoncja](https://github.com/simenravnik/lexical-similarity/blob/master/osoncje.txt)).
 I got the following results: